MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-preservewhitespace-property.md

 ---
 title: "PreserveWhiteSpace Property"
-description: "Determines whether white space should be preserved in documents that are imported through an XmlPort.
+description: "Determines whether white space should be preserved in documents that are imported through an XmlPort." ms.author: solsen ms.custom: na ms.date: 06/23/2021

-By default, the product supports the XML standard by normalizing white space in attribute names and values that are imported through an XmlPort.
-It converts tabs, carriage returns, and spaces to single spaces.
-It also eliminates leading and trailing white space.

-When this property is set to Yes, no normalizations are performed." ms.author: solsen ms.custom: na ms.date: 06/23/2021